ASpark109/GravitySimulator/README.md

 # GravitySimulator
 Calculations are made on the basis of the formula of gravitational interaction of two bodies.
-Newton's second law is used to calculate the acceleration of a body.
+Newton's second law (F = m * a) is used to calculate the acceleration of a body.

 The program has prepared several templates, including a large-scale (real) system: